Professor Geoff Williams

 Member, Academic Board, Halliday-Hasan International Fund for the Study of Language and Other Systems of Meaning, Beijing Normal University

 - Children's literacy development in rural Ethiopia.
 Geoff continues to collaborate on research with a colleague at the University of British Columbia, Dr Marlene Asselin, on initiatives to support children's literacy development in rural Ethiopia through small community libraries.

 - Children's development of knowledge of grammar [grammatics].
-Geoff is collaborating with teachers at a Sydney primary school on children's development of knowledge about language in the early years of schooling.
-Publications from an earlier phase of this work include: Williams G. 2005.
+Geoff is currently developing a new proposal to extend prior work in this field.
+Publications from earlier phases include: Williams G. 2005.
 Grammatics in schools.
 In Continuing Discourse on Language.
 Volume 1.
 Eds.
 J. Webster, C. Matthiessen and R. Hasan.
 London: Equinoxpp. pp. 281-310.
 Williams G. 2004.
 Ontogenesis and grammatics: Functions of metalanguage in pedagogical discourse.
 In The Development of Language: Functional perspectives on species and individuals.
 Eds.
 G. Williams and A. Lukin.
 London and New York: Continuum. pp.241-267.
 Williams G. 2000.
 Children's literature, children and uses of language description.
 In Researching Language in Schools and Communities.
 Ed.
 L. Unsworth.
 London: Cassell. pp.111-129.